https://www.chefspencil.com

 The menu is ambitious.
 Indulge in innovative creations such as the lightly poached Maine lobster in spiced tomato water, seared Hudson Valley foie gras with burnt peach dashi, and the darkest chocolate cake with toasted rye ice cream

-The priciest option: At $330 per person, enjoy the tasting menu consisting of up to 15 courses (depending on the season), which includes such delicacies as sea urchin, Kaluga caviar, Dungeness crab, Copper River ivory king salmon, langoustine, Alaskan halibut, Hudson Valley foie gras, black truffle donut, and Westholme wagyu.
+The priciest option: At $330 per person, enjoy the tasting menu consisting of up to 15 courses (depending on the season), which includes some of the most expensive seafood in the world such as sea urchin, Kaluga caviar, Dungeness crab, Copper River ivory king salmon, langoustine, Alaskan halibut, Hudson Valley foie gras, black truffle donut, and Westholme wagyu.

 Desserts include tres leches cake, pineapple sorbet, and dark chocolate namelaka.
 Each course is paired with a unique beer, ale or stout to complement the dish.